-- Most of a pilot's working time is spent sitting in the cockpit of the aircraft, and the majority of cockpits are designed with comfort in mind.
-Long-haul pilots may suffer tiredness, particularly if they are flying either eastwards or westwards through different time zones.
+- Most of your time is spent sitting in the cockpit of the aircraft, and the majority of cockpits are designed with comfort in mind.
+If you are a long-haul pilot, you may suffer tiredness, particularly if you are flying either eastwards or westwards through different time zones.
 On long-haul flights, there are often bunks on the aircraft where you can take a short nap.

-- The role requires a lot of work and dedication as pilots are required to pass certain tests every six months and so must carry out the necessary study.
-A medical must be passed every year.
+- The role requires a lot of work and dedication as you are required to pass certain tests every six months, and so must carry out the necessary study.
+You also have to pass a medical every year.

-The usual qualifications needed to begin training as a pilot are a minimum of five GCSEs and two A-levels.
-The training requires a good level of understanding of maths and physics and so any qualifications that demonstrate this may be of an advantage.
+To begin training as a pilot, you'll need a minimum of five GCSEs and two A-levels.
+The training requires a good level of understanding of maths and physics and so any qualifications that demonstrate this may be an advantage.

-A degree or postgraduate qualification is not required, although some people may choose to take one to make them stand out in the tough competition.
+A degree or postgraduate qualification is not required, although some people may choose to take one to make them stand out from the crowd.

-Related degrees are available, for example Buckinghamshire New University offers a BA in Air Transport with Commercial Pilot Training, but this degree is not essential to become an airline pilot and costs for the flight training are on top of the normal degree costs.
+Related degrees are available, for example Buckinghamshire New University offers a BSc (Hons) in Air Transport with Commercial Pilot Training, but this degree is not essential to become an airline pilot, and costs for the flight training are on top of the normal degree costs.

 There are other degrees such as aviation management, aviation technology and aircraft engineering that are combined with 'pilot studies'.

-These courses can help start you off in flying as they typically cover the theoretical work needed for a private pilot's licence.
+These courses can help start you off in flying as they typically cover the theoretical work you'll need for a private pilot's licence.
 Flying lessons may be available but they will be at an additional cost.

 In order to work as an airline (commercial) pilot you must hold an Airline Transport Pilot Licence (ATPL).
 This qualification is known as a 'frozen ATPL' and becomes 'unfrozen' when a certain number of hours and experience have been achieved.

-It is important when considering routes into the career, that you chose the right one for you.
+It is important when considering routes into the career, that you choose the right one for you.
 The two main ways to achieve an ATPL are via the following paths:

 - Integrated course - this is an intensive full-time course, which takes around 18 months to complete.
 The course is carried out with a flight training provider and is a mixture of classroom theory work and practical flying.
-No previous experience is required for this route, with training providers taking students from zero hours of flying up to the required amount for the ATPL.
+You don't need any previous experience for this route, as the training providers take students from zero hours of flying up to the required amount for the ATPL.
 Costs for this route are expensive and typically range from £80,000 to £90,000.

-- Modular training - this is offered by the same training providers and covers the same topics and examinations as the integrated route, but is carried out in chunks, which can be completed with breaks in between.
-The theory side of the course can be completed as a full-time classroom course or as a distance-learning course to allow the student to work at the same time.
-The modular training may be more appealing to those students who cannot afford the more expensive integrated course as they are able to complete sections as they can afford them and work in between if needed.
-To carry out the modular route the student must already hold a private pilot licence and have completed 150 hours of flying before starting the practical flying aspect of the course.
+- Modular training - this is offered by the same training providers and covers the same topics and examinations as the integrated route but can be carried out in chunks, allowing you to complete sections as you can afford them and work in between if needed.
+The theory side of the course can be completed as either a full-time classroom course or as a distance-learning course so you can work at the same time.
+The modular training may be more appealing if you can't afford the more expensive integrated course.
+Check the requirements for entry onto the modular route, as you may need to hold a private pilot licence and have completed 150 hours of flying before you can start the practical flying aspect of the course.
 Although a cheaper option, the modular route is still expensive and involves more self-study.

-Full or part sponsorship from an airline, which pays for the student's training is sometimes available, but usually only when the aviation industry is doing well and there is a high demand for pilots.
-It may be difficult to find such opportunities while the industry is still trying to recover its growth since the recession.
-When sponsorship opportunities are available, competition is extremely fierce.
+Full or part sponsorship from an airline, which pays for your training is sometimes available, but usually only when the aviation industry is doing well and there is a high demand for pilots.
+Competition is extremely fierce for sponsorship opportunities.

-It is highly recommended that before you commit to any training you take the Civil Aviation Authority (CAA) Class One Medical.
-It is a requirement that all airline pilots pass this medical, and if you do not, you will not be able to complete the training to achieve the ATPL.
+It is highly recommended that, before you commit to any training and costs, you take the Civil Aviation Authority (CAA) Class One Medical.
+It is a requirement that all airline pilots pass this medical and, if you do not, you will not be able to complete the training to achieve the ATPL.

-The Honourable Company of Air Pilots runs aptitude tests, which are useful for those with little or no flying experience to see if they may be suited to a career as a pilot.
+The Honourable Company of Air Pilots runs aptitude tests, which are useful if you have little or no flying experience to see if you may be suited to a career as a pilot.
 Information on how to register for one of these is available at Air Pilots: Aptitude Tests.

-It is also possible for those who have trained as pilots in the RAF, Navy and Army to become commercial airline pilots.
-To do so, a civil aviation course must be completed and a conversion qualification should be gained.
+If you train, or have trained, as a pilot in the RAF, Navy and Army, you can become a commercial airline pilot.
+To do so, you need to complete a civil aviation course and gain a conversion qualification.

 You will need to show: